AI Briefs

 RWAUpdated today

-• β€’The country has made significant progress in education, with a primary completion rate of 66.82% and a gender parity index of 1.02.
+• The country has made significant progress in education, with a high adult literacy rate of 78.76% and increasing female labour force participation of 46.84%.

 Did you know?